CaenJones/ChromeSEC/TBD.md

 # Sections to be done:

+- Add the chat to credits as a thanks (pfp photos)

 - Reducing Attack Surfaces
 - User & Device Reporting / Data Management
 - Manage who can enroll device